Ukraine faces one of worst declines in GDP from a war, says EBRD

 “The war in Ukraine and Russia’s weaponising of energy supplies and raw materials have provided further impetus for the rethinking of supply chains,” Javorcik wrote in the introduction of the Transition Report.

-“The war in Ukraine has become a trigger for action on global value chains,” the EBRD economist told bne IntelliNews.
-“The war made it clear that geopolitical crises are not going away.”
+The EBRD chief economist told bne IntelliNews that the reorganising of global value chains had started.
+“The war in Ukraine has become a trigger for action on global value chains,” she said.
+“The war made it clear that geopolitical shocks are not going away and that therefore disruptions will continue.”

 An EBRD survey found that more than three quarters of firms in global supply chains have implemented at least one measure to improve the resilience of supply chains – 55% of those surveyed had increased stocks, while 49% had diversified suppliers.
 Nevertheless, China has not necessarily suffered so far – imports from China have recovered quickly since the worst of the pandemic and have remained stable since.

-Central European suppliers are seen as more reliable than those from other regions and could potentially benefit from nearshoring or “friendshoring”, as multinationals seek supplies from nearer countries or those that share Western values.
+Central European suppliers are seen as more reliable than those from South East Asia and China and could potentially benefit from nearshoring or “friendshoring”, as multinationals seek supplies from nearer countries or those that share Western values.
 Already in Hungary and Slovakia more than 35% of output comes from work for global supply chains.